 here $\lVert A \rVert_1 = \mathrm{Tr} \lvert A \rvert$, where modulus is defined as $\lvert A \rvert = \sqrt{A^\dagger A}$.
 This distance was shown to decide the distinguishability of two states prepared with equal probability:

 here, $P_{\rm dis}$ is the probability to distinguish two states.
 Unitary dynamics keeps this distance unchanged for all initial pairs; hence, distinguishability is unchanged under unitary dynamics.
 This is consistent with the fact that the system does not interact with any other quantum system under unitary dynamics, so there is no exchange of information.
-In the event of interactions, based on distinguishability, there are two categories of dynamics: (a) Markovian dynamics: the distance does not increase for any initial pair for any interval of time.
-In this case, there is never an increase of distinguishability. (b) Non-Markovian dynamics: the distance increases at least for a few initial pairs for some time interval.
+In the event of interactions based on distinguishability, there are two categories of dynamics: (a) Markovian dynamics: the distance does not increase for any initial pair for any interval of time.
+In this case, there is never an increase in distinguishability. (b) Non-Markovian dynamics: the distance increases at least for a few initial pairs for some time interval.
 In this case, the distinguishability may increase for an interval of time.

-CP-divisible dynamics is CP for all intermediate-initial to intermediate-final times; this will keep contracting for all intermediate times since CP maps contract.
-P-divisible dynamics is CP from initial to final time, but for some intermediate time, it can be just P, not CP; it will also keep contracting because P-maps also contract.
+CP-divisible dynamics is CP for all intermediate initial to intermediate final times; this will keep contracting for all intermediate times since CP maps contract.
+P-divisible dynamics is CP from the initial to the final time, but for some intermediate times, it can be just P, not CP; it will also continue to contract because P-maps also contract.
 Because of this, CP-divisible and P-divisible dynamics are considered Markovian according to this measure \cite{PhysRevLett.121.080407}.